shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 value to the SID you get after creating a BYOC trunk SIP domain described below.

-The above script calls a PSTN number via our BYOC trunk when calling from our BYOC number or via a Twilio number when calling from a username formatted as a E.164 Twilio number.
+The above script calls a PSTN number via our BYOC trunk when calling from our BYOC number or via a Twilio number when calling from a username formatted as an E.164 Twilio number.
 And makes a SIP call when the To number is a username in our credentials list.

 The second SIP domain will have the selection "BYOC trunk" as the configuration